demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-auth-test
 ***
-Run a connectivity test to verify that the oauth process worked.
+Run a connectivity test to verify that the OAuth process worked.

 #### Base Command